humnotation/hummingbird/README.md

 hummingbird
 ===========

-##What is this?
+## What is this?

 A javascript library for rendering music notation in Hummingbird notation (details about Hummingbird at www.HummingbirdNotation.com)

-##Contributing
+## Contributing

-1.)
-Fork the repo
+1. Fork the repo

-2.)
-Clone it down to your machine.
+2. Clone it down to your machine.

-3.)
-Make a feature branch, and work on something (See "To Do and Known Issues")
+3. Make a feature branch, and work on something (See "To Do and Known Issues")

-4.)
-When it's ready, pull request back.
+4. When it's ready, Pull request back.
 Try to keep PR's small.

-##Getting Started
+## Getting Started

 Assuming you've forked and cloned the repo, then you should...

-1.) `npm install`
+1. `npm install`

-2.)
-Open index.html to see a couple things.
+2. Open index.html to see a couple things.

-##What's in here?
+## What's in here?

 This project consists of these main components: